 In the year since the shift in power in Afghanistan, humanitarian needs across the country have skyrocketed.
 With an unprecedented economic freefall driving hunger and poverty, the country is facing a humanitarian crisis that could kill more Afghans than 20 years of war.

 Against this backdrop, the International Rescue Committee (IRC) has been expanding our services to reach even more people in need.
 Prior to the change in government, the IRC delivered services in 9 provinces.
-Now, our 6,000 staff—99 percent of them Afghans themselves—are working across 12 provinces to deliver programs in education, health and nutrition, women’s protection and empowerment, and more.
+Now, our 6,000 staff - 99% of them Afghans themselves - are working across 12 provinces to deliver programmes in education, health and nutrition, women’s protection and empowerment, and more.

 1. Supported our female staff

 Due to regulations and restrictions against women in Afghanistan, many organisations have decreased the number of women working in their programmes.
 But the IRC fought to recruit and retain female staff members, and committed to ensuring at least a 40% representation of women in its workforce.
 The perspective of these staff members is critical as women and girls often bear the brunt of the suffering in any humanitarian crisis.

 “People rely on the IRC's services,” said Setayesh**, a female staff member who worked at the IRC before and after the change in power.
 “And we were clear that in order to do our jobs, and to serve women clients, we needed our women staff to work.”

 Cash programming is critical, as people in crisis are best positioned to know what their families need to survive.
 The IRC has provided Afghan families with general cash assistance for decades.
 Since last year, we’ve expanded to provide cash to address specific needs, such as health, nutrition, and work.

 Cash for health, for example, can help families travel to regional hospitals for treatment.
 Meanwhile, cash for work can help women start their own businesses, such as making pickles and selling them at the market, or help farmers purchase livestock so they can expand their farming.